Small Underutilized Business Program (SUBP)

 Goals are set on the following:

-- Professional or technical services contracts under $100,000
+- Professional or technical services contracts over $100,000

 Goals are set at 0% for the following situations: